aiidateam/aiida-core/docs/source/howto/run_codes.rst

     Existing ``cache_config.yml`` files will be migrated to the central ``config.json`` file automatically.

-From this point onwards, when you launch a new calculation, AiiDA will compare its hash (depending both on the type of calculation and its inputs, see :ref:`topics:provenance:caching:hashing`) against other calculations already present in your database.
+From this point onwards, when you launch a new calculation, AiiDA will compare its hash (a fixed size string, unique for a calulation's type and inputs, see :ref:`topics:provenance:caching:hashing`) against other calculations already present in your database.
 If another calculation with the same hash is found, AiiDA will reuse its results without repeating the actual calculation.

 .. note::